 - tenants who have sub-let the premises and who are not occupying them personally

-The landlord may also oppose renewal in certain defined cases – see the landlord's right to refuse a new business tenancy.
+The landlord may also oppose renewal in certain defined cases – see the landlord's right to refuse a new tenancy.

 You may want to consult a legal professional on the issue of business leases.
 Choose and work with a solicitor.